 Hybrid cloud computing places complex demands on IT personnel.
 So, it is not surprising that finding the right people with the skills needed to deploy and manage a hybrid cloud is often cited as one of the most common challenges of implementing an effective hybrid cloud strategy.
 Vendors need people with an in-depth knowledge of cloud-enabled technologies to make sure they can fully optimise their underlying IT infrastructures.

-To unlock app innovation, many companies need well implemented and managed hybrid cloud services, with continuous compliance and support.
+For ISVs to unlock app innovation, they need well implemented and managed hybrid cloud services, with continuous compliance and support.
 That way they can ensure their IT architecture is supporting their DevOps and empowering their businesses to grow.